-Montserrat has garnered international notoriety the past 25 years due to its infamous volcano.
+Montserrat has garnered international exposure the past 25 years due to its infamous volcano.
 But in the 1970s — before cable, cellphones and the Internet — the island was still obscure on the world stage.
 Thus, whenever a famous face graced the shores of the Emerald Isle it was huge news.

 In October of 1977, a local promoter reached an agreement with Jamaican reggae singer Eric Donaldson to perform two shows.
 Donaldson was not as famous as contemporaries Bob Marley and Jimmy Cliff, but he was very popular in the Eastern Caribbean and Virgin Islands.
 His hit songs included Cherry Oh Baby, Keep on Riding, Sweet Jamaica and I Think I Love You.
 Booking him for a concert in little Montserrat was a big deal.

 The first show (Friday, October 21) drew a sold-out crowd to Shamrock Cinema.
 Word spread quickly about Donaldson’s performance, and the Saturday show was suddenly the hottest ticket in town.
 Radio Montserrat had been playing Donaldson’s songs on a steady rotation all week and the hype had reached a crescendo.